Our Civic University Agreement

 Development of Queen Mary’s Civic University Agreement

 To ensure that we develop an agreement that meets the needs of our east London communities, we are undertaking several phases of work focussing on listening and collaboration.
-If you would like to find out how you can get involved, use the tabs below, or contact firstname.lastname@example.org.
+If you would like to find out how you can be involved, please contact firstname.lastname@example.org.

-Queen Mary carried our a community listening campaign to seek the views of residents, communities and organisations across east London as to the pressures they are facing, gather insights into how Queen Mary could help address these societal challenges, and identfy opportunities for working together.
+Queen Mary carried out a community listening campaign in 2020-21 to seek the views of residents, communities and organisations across east London as to the pressures they are facing, gather insights into how Queen Mary could help address these societal challenges, and identfy opportunities for working together.

 This campaign was a collaboration between Queen Mary's Centre for Public Engagement and London Citizens and gathered views through: